 Lahars are among the most serious ground-based hazards at volcanoes.
 According to the USGS, lahars caused the deaths of more than 44,000 worldwide. between 1600-2010.

-They’re so deadly because their sudden onset, rapid advance rate and can travel long distances.
+They’re so deadly because their sudden onset, rapid advance rate and travel long distances.
 For example, they can surge down volcano flanks at speeds up to 65 km/hr.

 Lahars destroy anything in their path and can end up in streams choking major river ways.
 They demolish buildings and infrastructure.
 For example, mudflows can bury entire communities like Mount St. Helens in the 1980s.